-Filmette is a new festival celebrating films which run between 30 and 60 minutes in length.
+Filmette Film Festival is an annual festival celebrating films which run between 30 and 60 minutes in length.
 The festival was created to showcase movies that have historically struggled to find an audience and distribution simply because of their unconventional running time.
 Too long for traditional shorts programs and too short for the theatrical release given to feature films, these mid-length movies are no less deserving of attention simply because they run between a half-hour and an hour.

 The festival will focus on works across four genres: Narrative, Documentary, Animation and Experimental.
 Films need not be premieres or created within the last year as the goal is simply to showcase the best.
-The festival will take place at Harvestworks in NYC on the weekend of November 19 and 20, 2016.
+The festival will take place at Harvestworks in NYC on the weekend of November 3- 5 2017.

-The Filmette festival is presented by Harvestworks where screenings will take place November 19 and 20
+The Filmette festival is presented by Harvestworks where screenings will take place November 3 - 5.

 596 Broadway, #602, just below Houston Street on the east side of the street.